 - 7.3.3.
 If necessary, the customer must provide safety equipment and appropriate safety instructions to representatives of the distributor to ensure safe access to the customer's premises. - 7.3.4.
-In cases other than emergencies, a distributor must access a customer's premises at a time which is reasonably convenient to both the customer and the distributor.
+In cases other than emergencies, a distributor must use best endeavours to access a customer's premises at a time which is reasonably convenient to both the customer and the distributor.